c-lamas/hhcrsp/README.md

 # Home Health Care Routing and Scheduling Problem

-This repository bring together implementations of algorithms aimed to solve variants of the Home Health Care Routing and Scheduling Problem (HHCRSP).
+This repository brings together implementations of algorithms aimed to solve variants of the Home Health Care Routing and Scheduling Problem (HHCRSP).

 # Current implementations